manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 These, of course, are the names of the HTTP headers we've already encountered in the output of `curl --verbose`, although here the Node.js *http* module obviously rewrote them into lowercase.

 As denoted by the leading `{` and the trailing `}`, `req.headers` is itself another object.
-This shows how objects can contain objects, and accessing values of objects within objects is achieved by further extending the dot syntax:
+This shows how objects can contain objects, and accessing values of objects within objects is achieved by repeatedly using the dot syntax:

     console.log(req.headers.host);

-will print *localhost:8000* to the screen, because we access the value that is available under key *host* of object *header*, which in turn is available under key *headers* of object *req*.
-There is no theoretical limit to how deep objects can be nested, but there usually is a practical limit, because nesting objects within objects means storing data after all, and our computers do not have unlimited storage space.
+will print *localhost:8000* to the screen, because we access the value that is available under key *host* of object *header*, which in turn is available under key *headers* of object *req*. [^note7]

 Note how the following line won't work: